RAMENtheNOODLES/PackwizGUI/README.md

 It is written in `VB.net` using Microsoft Visual Studio.

 > Currently, as of 2/20/2024, PackwizGUI is in beta, and there may be plenty of bugs.
-If you have any issues please report them [here](https://github.com/RAMENtheNOODLES/PackwizGUI/issues).
+If you have any issues or suggestions please put them [here](https://github.com/RAMENtheNOODLES/PackwizGUI/issues).

 ---